CloudSecurityAlliance/Twitter-PlanB/README.md

 ## Check their existing social profiles

+As above, the primary way to currently discover people ius to check their existing social media profiles to see if they have listed their Mastodon ID/link in them in the form @name@server or https://server/name/.

 # Making yourself discoverable on Mastodon

+The usual stuff like hashtags, getting popular people to comment on your content or republish it applies here.

 ## Updating your existing social networks with your Mastodon handle